 Procurement is the process that all councils use to acquire goods, works and services.
-As a local authority, we are subject to regulations at national and local levels which we need to adhere to as we are spending public money.
+As a local authority, we are subject to rules at national and local levels which we need to adhere to as we are spending public money.

-We work with a variety of organisations including small to medium-sized enterprises (SME), large organisations, micro businesses, other public bodies, charities and third sector organisations.
+We work with a variety of organisations including small to medium-sized enterprises (SME), large organisations, micro businesses, other public bodies, voluntary, charitable and social enterprises (VCSE).